mrackley/StratusForms/Readme.md

 Documentation located at: http://www.stratusforms.com/documentation/

+## IMPORTANT NOTICE ABOUT LICENSING

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.

-## IMPORTANT NOTICE ABOUT LICENSING

-STRATUSFORMS IS FREE UNLESS YOU ARE BUNDLING IT IN A PRODUCT THAT IS TO BE SOLD
-YOU MAY USE STRATUSFORMS FOR FREE FOR ANY INTERNAL PROJECTS, OR AS A CONSULTANT DOING WORK
-FOR A CLIENT.
-SUBMIT ANY QUESTIONS ON LICENSING TO INFO@STRATUSFORMS.COM

 Do you want to use this product for a personal, internal, or non-profit project?
 Then you can use it for free under the Creative Commons Attribution-NonCommercial 3.0 License. http://creativecommons.org/licenses/by-nc/3.0/

 All samples are provided as-is with no warranty.

-For paid support please contact info@stratusforms.com
+For paid support and other licensing information, please contact info@stratusforms.com

 ## WHAT'S NEW IN VERSION 1.5